pathawks/Export-to-InDesign/readme.txt

 Adds a metabox to the post editor to export a post as Adobe TaggedText that can be placed in an Adobe InDesign document.
 The export process will attempt to keep the significant formatting from the post, including `<strong>`, `<em>`, `<b>`, `<i>`, `<li>` tags.

+If you have [suggestions](https://fundry.com/project/165-export-to-indesign) for new features, please add them to our Fundry page (see FAQ)

 == Installation ==